ray-zero2/AnimationFramer/README.md

 # Animation Framer
 JavaScript/TypeScript request-animation-frame manager

 ⚠️ : Currently in alpha.
-There may be destructive changes.
+There may be breaking changes.

 ## install